corndog-overflow/PseudoPokemon/README.md

 # PA4

-A simplified Pokemon like game run in terminal.
+A simplified Pokemon like game run in terminal for EC327.

 Created as a course assignment focused on demonstrating mastery of OOP principles.